Dissolution of the Soviet Union: Telecommunications

 The Soviet Union's calling code of +7 is still used by Russia and Kazakhstan.
 Between 1993 and 1997, many newly independent republics implemented their own numbering plans such as Belarus (+375) and Ukraine (+380).
 The Internet domain .su remains in use alongside the internet domains of the newly created countries.

 Glasnost and "Memorial"

 The lifting of total censorship and communist propaganda led to disclosure to public of such political and historical issues as the Molotov–Ribbentrop Pact, the Katyn massacre, revision of the Stalinist repressions, revision of the Russian Civil War, the White movement, the New Economic Policy, the 1986 Chernobyl disaster, censorship, pacification and procrastination by the Soviet authorities.

 In 1989, the Soviet Union established a civil rights society, Memorial, which specialized in research and recovery of memory for victims of political repressions as well as support for a general human rights movement.

 Chronology of declarations

-States with limited recognition are shown in italics, and currently-existing states are shown in bold.